dylanlan/dylanlan.github.io/_posts/2024-01-16-website-updated.md

 - Name Lottery for claiming a new character name
 - Religion for some in-game lore (NEW: Deoch Mass!)
 - Silly Games for some meta-games (NEW: World Records!)

+NOTE: I'm planning to use a different website theme in the coming days.
+Do not be alarmed if everything looks very different soon!